-I kindly declined, because I had, in fact, to take a train back to Norwich, but I said that I would add his band on Facebook, and we said goodbye.
-I thought I would never see Declan again, as it sometimes happens when you meet people in big cities like this.
+After kindly declining, I had to take a train back to Norwich, I said that I would add his band on Facebook, and we said goodbye.
+I thought I would never see Dan again, as it sometimes happens when you meet people in big cities like this.
 Sometimes, that’s the beauty of it – a chance encounter and then the wondering about all the what-ifs.
-I headed to the market and Little Venice as he started playing another song, after which he said he would be leaving.
-I went on about my day, enjoying London and then returned to my student accommodation on Bluebell Road.
-I opened my Facebook and searched for The Band Name.
+I headed to the market as he started playing another song, after which he said he would be leaving.
+My day in London was going great and I then returned to my student accommodation on Bluebell Road.
+I opened my Facebook and searched for The Ha’Pennies.
 The page opened and saw the familiar face and the bright smile next to his mates.
-I left a comment on the photo, praising Declan’s musical skills.
+I left a comment on the photo, praising Dan’s musical skills.
 The next day I had a friend request from him and I clicked “Accept”.

 Then he started buying shots, and I knew I had to jaegerbomb it.
 What a great British tradition!
 Chaos ensued and everyone went ecstatic.
-We all went out for a fag, British boys roll the best ciggies.
+All went out for a fag, British boys roll the best ciggies.
 We talked about everything and nothing.
-We laughed a lot.
+And laughed a lot.
 It was too late to go somewhere for food or another drink, and the boys suggested we go to their place.
-I hesitated for a second, but then saw that other girl said yes, so I shrugged my shoulders and we went up the High Road to catch the night bus going North.
+I hesitated for a second, but then saw that the other girl said yes, so I shrugged my shoulders and we went up the High Road to catch the night bus going North.

-The atmosphere was calm and felt normal.
-We watched videos for a few more minutes and then everyone fell asleep at the same time, on the same bed, fully clothed.
+The atmosphere was calm and felt so normal.
+We watched videos for a few more minutes and then everyone fell asleep at the same time,crashed on the same bed, fully clothed.
 Dan and I stayed up longer, than others.
 Before trying to hog the blanket, I put the glass with water on the window sill.
 For that I sat up and looked around.
-For a moment I thought about how I got here, found it entertaining, I smiled with some disbelief on my face but then I bit my lip, because I didn’t want to wake the guys up with my giggles.
-I didn’t feel any danger even for a second, although I was in one room (bed) with three Irish guys.
-We fell asleep at about four in the morning, after Declan’s music suggestions ran out and everyone was tired.
+For a moment I thought about how I got here, found it entertaining, smiled with some disbelief on my face but bit my lip, because I didn’t want to wake the guys up.
+I didn’t feel any danger even for a second, although I was in one room (bed) with three Welsh strangers.
+We fell asleep at about four in the morning, after Dan’s music suggestions ran out and everyone was tired.
 I had to wake up at 8 to go home and continue living a normal life, and not one of a musician’s, although I must admit, I started missing it the second I got on the bus.
-Declan needed to get to his day job, so we took a bus and then the tube together.
+Dan needed to get to his day job, so we took that bus and then the tube together.
 I was completely puzzled by the events last night, as was he, it seemed, but I played it cool, so did he.
 Or did he play it cool first?

-I mean, I don’t often stay with a whole musical band for a night of YouTube marathons.
+As you can imagine, I don’t often spend a night with a whole musical band watching a YouTube marathon.

-I said goodbye to him on the train and went straight to Wimbledon village for some breakfast.
+We said goodbye on the train and I went straight to Wimbledon village for some breakfast.
 I walked into The Light On The Common and ordered scrambled eggs with chorizo off the menu, and asked for a tea.
-I took out my phone and started looking at photos from last night.
-I was smiling and suddenly the image in my mind appeared.. of Declan’s face sleeping right next to mine, on the same pillow.
+Then took out my phone and started looking at photos from last night.
+I was smiling and suddenly the image in my mind appeared.. of Dan’s cute face sleeping right next to mine, on the same pillow.
 His hand holding me close, hugging me lightly over the duvet.

 Later that week we exchanged a few messages with him, laughing about that night’s events, and how great the story would sound in a few years, or even tomorrow.
 Today?